-Brown, N. D.,& Jacoby-Senghor, D. S. (2021) Majority Members Misperceive Even 'Win-Win'Diversity Policies as Unbeneficial to Them.
+Brown, N. D.,& Jacoby-Senghor, D. S. (In press) Majority Members Misperceive Even 'Win-Win'Diversity Policies as Unbeneficial to Them.
 Journal of Personality and Social Psychology.

 Jacoby-Senghor, D. S., Rosenblum, M., & Brown, N. D. (2021).
 Not all egalitarianism is created equal: Claims of nonprejudice inadvertently communicate prejudice between ingroup members.
 Journal of Experimental Social Psychology, 94, 104104.